OrderlyNetwork/contract-evm/README.md

 # Introduction

-This repo is built with Foundry, including the scipts for test and deployment.
+This repo is built with Foundry, including the scripts for test and deployment.

 The major content is about the contracts for Orderly V2, including the Ledger and Vault contracts.